lewhunt/mixmotion/README.md

 **https://lewhunt.github.io/mixmotion**

-On playing a set, you'll enter playback mode with dynamic background effects appearing after a few seconds of user inactivity.
+On playback, you'll enter an immersive lean-back mode, with a huge variety of dynamic backgrounds appearing after a few seconds of user inactivity.
 Below is a quick video of the app transitioning between playback modes:

 https://github.com/lewhunt/mixmotion/assets/9886284/95a2116f-5e4c-47fc-af65-6e65a53a0048